Common Gold Investment Mistakes: What Every UK Investor Must Avoid

 The Reality:

 Gold has a global price.
-No legitimate dealer sells significantly below market—they'd lose money.
+No legitimate dealer sells significantly below market.
+They'd lose money.
 Cheap gold is either fake or a scam.

 Red Flags to Avoid: